Mission accomplished he returned

 The readings in the Samhita further enunciate, ‘The Ashvin Kumaras (physicians of the deities) assisted him in special healings.
 When he returned to Shiv Lok, he appointed eleven disciples and five ganns to carry on his legacy.
 However, in his metaphysical form, he returns to his Dham in Hastinapur’s northern outskirts daily to serve.’

 Interestingly, the larger boundary of Hastinapur referred to by Sage Brighu includes modern-day Najafgarh.

 Gurudev, being a man of mystery, never revealed the identities of his chosen eleven disciples and five ganns.
 He was so secretive that even Sage Brighu was unaware of their true identity!

 Gurudev’s seva continues at numerous sthans that he and his disciples have established in cities all over the world.
-Approximately thirty to forty sthans continue to function in the same way they did when Gurudev was in his physical form.
-The disciples he trained have gained decades of experience and are handling a lot more independently.
-In turn, they are teaching and training a younger generation of spiritual knights-in-the-making.
+Approximately thirty to forty sthans continue to function like they did when Gurudev was in his physical form.
+The disciples he trained have gained decades of experience and are training a younger generation of spiritual knights-in-the-making.